Lemmings is PSPACE-complete

 Otherwise, the Builder turns around and becomes a Walker.
-After dropping 12 bricks, a Builder becomes a Walker anyway, and proceeds forward as usual. \item[$\bullet$] \emph{Basher}.
-Makes a lemming \qq{dig} a horizontal hole in the direction it is facing, by turning solid \emph{terrain} cells into empty cells.
-Upon assignment of the skill, the lemming checks the \emph{test cell} marked by an asterisk in Figure~\ref{f1c}.
-If it is permeable (no matter if it is solid or not), the lemming becomes a Basher and makes a hole shaped like the dashed area.
-It then proceeds digging forward at five cells per \emph{stroke}, until it encounters a steel cell or an empty cell, and becomes a Walker again. \item[$\bullet$] \emph{Miner}.
+After laying 12 bricks, a Builder becomes a Walker anyway, and proceeds forward as usual. \item[$\bullet$] \emph{Basher}.
+Makes a lemming ``dig'' a horizontal hole in the direction it is facing, by turning solid \emph{terrain} cells into empty cells.
+Upon assignment of the skill, the lemming checks the \emph{test cell} marked by a star in Figure~\ref{f1c}.
+If it is permeable (no matter if it is solid or empty), the lemming becomes a Basher and makes a hole shaped like the dashed area.
+It then proceeds digging forward at five cells per \emph{stroke}.
+It only stops when it falls into a hole (then it becomes a Faller), or when it encounters a steel cell in the location marked by the star (then it turns around and becomes a Walker), or when all the four cells marked by an asterisk are empty (then it becomes a Walker without turning around).
+One-way walls are treated as steel or permeable cells, depending on their orientation. \item[$\bullet$] \emph{Miner}.
 Similar to Basher, but a Miner digs diagonally. \item[$\bullet$] \emph{Digger}.
 Similar to Basher, but a Digger digs vertically. \end{itemize} Builders, Bashers, Miners, and Diggers can be interrupted by the player at any time by assigning them a different skill (that is not a Climber or a Floater skill).
-Blockers can be interrupted only by digging the solid \emph{terrain} cell on which they stand, or by killing them with a Bomber skill.
-We remark that assigning a Basher skill to a Walker that is not facing a wall will make it stroke once, with no effect other than delaying its walk for a couple of time units.
+Blockers can be interrupted only by digging the solid \emph{terrain} cell on which they stand, or by assigning them a Bomber skill, which kills them.